TheArchitectAntonio/PropertiesIntegrations/README.md

 ## What you will learn
 - Learn the structure of the NET 8 project, Layered architecture
-- Learn the basics of ASP NET Core
+- Learn the basics of ASP NET Core C# version 12
 - Integrate with the Entity Framework and learn how to add more fields to users
 - Integrate the Entity Framework along with early code migrations
 - Authentication and authorization in ASP NET Core
 - ASP NET Core sessions
 - Create APIs and JSON
+- AutoMapper